Echo’s Digital Marketing GlossaryOur Digital Marketing Terminology Cheat Sheet

 Header Tags (H1, H2, H3 etc.)

 There are a few different header types but quite simply, these are headings that help search engines and users understand what each part of your page is about.

-The hreflang tag tells Google which language you are using on a specific page so that it can be served to the a user searching in that langage.
+A hreflang tag tells Google which language you are using on a specific page so that it can be served to the a user searching in that language.

 Often paired with Rel=”Alternate”, this tag helps search engines to understand the relationship between different language versions of pages on your website.